Westfield Knox: Original tenants

+Redevelopments

 Throughout 1989 and 1990, the centre was doubled in size and the original section completely refurbished.
 A fourth floor was added to the Myer store, the undercover car parks were expanded and new promenade, market and food court areas were added.
 The Target supermarket was removed and new Coles and Bi-Lo supermarkets opened.
 Target was also expanded in size.
 Venture also opened on level two where Toys "R" Us resided The twin cinemas were replaced with a 10-screen Village Cinemas complex, which opened in 1988 (replaced in 2002 and now unused above JB Hi-Fi).
 On the adjacent block an outdoor shopping centre was established, known as the Knox District Centre (later Knox Towerpoint and now Knox O-Zone).

 During 1997, the centre saw a minor refurbishment.
-An updated logo was introduced, along with new signage to complement.
+An updated logo was introduced, along with new signage.
 The food court was remodelled and introduced food decorations on the walls above the food outlets, palm trees, new tables and chairs as well as the opening of Hungry Jack's.
 Lincraft was also relocated when McEwans closed down.
-However, it, itself has closed down to make way for a new Harris Scarfe in October 2009.
+However, it itself has closed down to make way for a new Harris Scarfe in October 2009.
 Best & Less moved into Lincraft's old retail space.
 The Reject Shop also moved from opposite Coles to The Market area.

 In 2002, the centre was extended further at a cost of $150 million.
 The Knox Towerpoint complex was renamed Knox O-Zone and joined to Knox City Shopping Centre through an expansion of the shopping centre eastwards and redevelopment of the O-Zone shops.
 The eastern section of the centre was completely redeveloped, which opened on 17 October 2002 with the new Knox O-Zone opening on 31 October.
 The exterior of the existing shopping centre was also painted.
 Currently there are over 350 retailers throughout the complex and 6,391 car parking spaces available.

 In October 2012, Westfield Group purchased the centre, adding it to their franchise.
 As of July 2014, the Westfield Group became two companies Scentre Group and Westfield Corporation.
 The Westfield Group portion is now owned by Scentre Group.